-8.1 For the noise assessment prepared for the proposed quarry at Lea Castle Farm, WBM included the receptors nearest to the site that were considered to have the potential for being subject to the most noise impact.
+- 8.1 For the noise assessment prepared for the proposed quarry at Lea Castle Farm, WBM included the receptors nearest to the site that were considered to have the potential for being subject to the greatest noise impact. - 8.2 At the time that WBM prepared the noise assessment for the proposed quarry in September 2019, there were two housing developments in the vicinity that had planning approval but these developments were further from the proposed quarry site than the noise sensitive receptors included in the WBM noise assessment.
+Additional residential properties/developments in the area have subsequently been permitted or have had applications submitted.

-- At the time that WBM prepared the noise assessment for the proposed quarry in September 2019, there were two housing developments in the vicinity that had planning approval but these developments were further from the proposed quarry site than the noise sensitive receptors included in the WBM noise assessment.
-Additional residential properties/developments in the area have subsequently been permitted or have had applications submitted. - 8.3 The impact of noise from the proposed quarry on all of these receptors has been considered in this proof.
-The calculated site noise levels for the reasonable worst case normal operations and short term temporary operations have all met appropriate noise limits based on the advice in PPGM. - 8.4 As such, operations at the proposed quarry at Lea Castle Farm would not cause any significant impact at the permitted and proposed residential developments.
+- 8.3 The impact of noise from the proposed quarry on all of these receptors has been considered in this proof.
+The calculated site noise levels for the reasonable worst case normal operations (original and revised schemes) and short term temporary operations have all met appropriate noise limits based on the advice in PPGM. - 8.4 As such, operations at the proposed quarry at Lea Castle Farm would not cause any significant adverse noise impact at the permitted and proposed residential developments.